 What tools are available to help you find the needle in the haystack?
 I assume you have heard of this phrase before!

 Twitter can be a great place for wasting time and too many businesses focus on their follower count alone.

 But, what really matters is the type of people you are building relationships with, and this means it’s important to use tools that will help you find people on Twitter to follow so you can start building those relationships.

 Find People on Twitter with these 5 tools

 1. SocialBro Search

-SocialBro is tool focussed on Twitter.
-It helps you find your audience, connect with that audience and produce results.
+SocialBro is a tool focused on Twitter.
+It helps you find your audience, connect with that audience, and produce results.

-There is a really good advanced-search facility on SocialBro that helps you pick out the most relevant people to connect with.
+There is a really good advanced-search facility on SocialBro that helps you find people on Twitter that you should connect with.